ooc-lang/ooc-lang.org/content/docs/tools/rock/index.md

  4. The [Usefiles](/docs/tools/rock/usefiles/) section describes the format of `.use` files, which define the characteristics of an ooc app or library.

+ 5. The [Garbage Collector](/docs/tools/rock/gc/) section talks about the Garbage Collection strategy in rock, how to make sure things work well on different plaforms, how the Boehm GC is bundled, etc.

+ 6. The [Debugging](/docs/tools/rock/debug/) section talks about what to do when a program doesn't behave correctly.
+Debug symbols, stack traces, debugging on particularly painful platforms like Windows.

+ 7. The [Packaging](/docs/tools/rock/packaging/) section talks about releasing standalone applications coded in ooc, such as games — when you don't want to have users install dependencies on their own, but would rather bundle everything together.